 Did you try to create shortcuts by skipping or skimming content you thought you knew?

-It isn’t enough to just know a topic, you need to practice answering questions on that topic.
+It isn’t enough to just know a topic; you need to practice answering questions on that topic.
 Preparing for the CPA Exam is different from learning a topic because practical knowledge doesn’t translate well to a standardized test.
-In addition, many questions are designed to be misleading.
+Additionally, many questions are designed to be misleading.

 Did you try to guess what would be on the exam?

-If you or your review provider tried to guess what topics the CPA Exam would heavily test, that can result in poor scores if that guess turned out to be wrong.
+If you or your review provider try to guess what topics the CPA Exam will heavily test, that can result in poor scores if that guess turns out to be wrong.
 The only way to ensure you pass is to prepare for all of the topics the CPA Exam covers.

 Were you using the right review course or using your review course the right way?